-When a company acquires another company, they typically either keep the acquired company running on a separate ERP from the main company, or they convert the acquired company to the main company’s ERP, which is a cumbersome and time-consuming process.
-Using a single ERP is desirable because basing all business operations on a single system creates one source for customer and financial information, and the seamlessly integrated technology can help fuse the organizations together.
+When a one company acquires another, they typically either keep the acquired company running on a separate ERP from the main company, or they convert the acquired company to the main company’s ERP.
+This can be a cumbersome and time-consuming process.
+Basing all business operations on a single ERP is desirable because it creates one source for customer and financial information.
+The seamlessly integrated technology can help fuse the organizations together.

-On the other hand, businesses are more complex than ever in this day and age and because of this complexity, a single system isn’t always the best way to address a company’s business, technological and organizational needs.
+Businesses are more complex than ever in this day and age.
+Because of this complexity, a single system isn’t aways the best way to address a company’s business needs.
 In many instances, it simply is not in the best interest of a company to attempt to consolidate these different functions through one ERP vendor.
-When you go a level deeper and consider the efficiency of best-of-breed enterprise software solutions that address specific business functions, such as human resources or supply chain management, it’s easy to see why migrating to one ERP is not the best option in many acquisition/merger situations.
+When you go a level deeper and consider the efficiency of best-of-breed enterprise software solutions that address specific business functions, such as human resources or supply chain management, it’s easy to see why migrating to one ERP is not the best option in many acquisition situations.

 If your organization is dealing with multiple ERP’s, the flexibility that a Software as a Service (SaaS) AP automation solution offers can provide significant relief.